 UBC Hospital MS Clinic Research Registry (Databases) - Invitation to Participate

-The number of patients visiting the UBC Hospital MS Clinic makes possible to gather information about attendees with suspected or diagnosed MS and related disorders, eg. neuromyelitis optics (NMO).
-Patients are asked for their permission through a Consent Form” to use this information as stored into the “UBC Hospital MS Clinic Research Databases (BCMS, NMO and Family History Databases)” for current and future research.
+The number of patients visiting the UBC Hospital MS Clinic makes possible to gather information about attendees with suspected or diagnosed MS and related disorders, such as neuromyelitis optics (NMO).
+Patients are asked for their permission through a Consent Form” to store their anonymized information in the “UBC Hospital MS Clinic Research Databases (BCMS, NMO and Family History Databases)” for current and future research.

 If you choose to participate, we would include your demographic information (age, date and place of birth, sex, city of residence, etc.), clinical information (symptoms, number of relapses, etc.), and tests related to your standard care at the UBC Hospital MS Clinic (Magnetic Resonance Imaging (MRI), Optical Coherence Tomography (OCT), Evoked Potential (EP), etc.) in the BCMS/NMO databases.

 - Who will be looking at my database records?

 Your information will be stored in protected electronic databases at UBC.
 You will be assigned a code number so that your identity (ie. Your name or any other information that could lead to your identification) will stay confidential.
 In addition, your family history information will be de-identified by a code number.
 Only the Principal Investigator, Co-Principal Investigators or their delegates (when necessary and under the supervision of the investigator) will have access to information identifying you.
 The MS Clinic Team may review the databases to find potential subjects for research projects run at the UBC Hospital MS Clinic.
 Researchers (eg. geneticists, epidemiologists, statisticians) will work with your de-identified records in MS-related research that involves the statistical analysis of de-identified data.